-The Ho Chi Minh Trail was a vital north-south supply route for the North Vietnamese during the war with America.
-It was never just one trail: there was actually a shifting network of multiple trails over a swath of land hundreds of kilometres wide, reaching deep into neighbouring Laos.
-The trails were the bete noire of American military strategists, but no matter what they did, troops and ...
-Read more about The Ho Chi Minh Trail and the Dakrong Bridge .
+The Ho Chi Minh Trail was a vital north-south route for the North Vietnamese to move supplies, troops and munitions to their fighters in the south.
+It was never just one trail, but actually a shifting network of multiple trails over a swath of land hundreds of kilometres wide, often weaving in and out of neighbouring Laos.
+The trails were the bete noire of American military strategists, but no ...
+Read more about Ho Chi Minh Trail and Dakrong Bridge .

 The Rockpile is a 230-metre-high mound of rock that was an important US Marine observation post for Highway 9 and the DMZ.
 The infrastructure was built in 1966.
 Twelve troops were stationed there with all supplies brought in by helicopter.
 The Rockpile can be seen from the road on Highway 9 – travel west from Highway 1 in Dong Ha and stop at 28.5 kilometres.
 Unless you’ve seen photos of it ...
 Read more about The Rockpile .